Envestio review IMPORTANT NEWS 10 February 2020:

 At Envestio they offer a good affiliate program for those who’s invested.
 This is one of the better once compared to other P2P platforms I have to say.
 Everyone that has an account on Envestio can take part of this as long you follow the rules.

-Both you and the person that signs up through a referral link will get €5 after they have made the first deposit of €100 or more.
+Both you and the person that signs up will get €5 after they have made the first deposit of €100 or more.
 This will be paid out within 24h after the funds is registered on Envestio.

 After that we have the second part, there will be a timespan bonus that is active for 270 days.
 For the one that gets referred they are going to get 0.5% extra back on all investments made in this period.

 The one that is inviting a new investor to the platform will get 2.5% extra cash back for the same period of 270 days from the new participants investments.
 There isn’t many platforms that gives this much from what I have found out.

 It’s also a long time compared to other platforms that usually have this active for 1 to 3 months.
 Envestio offers 9 months so maybe other platforms should follow their strategy.

 What can improve on Envestio?

 There is always room for improvements on every platform.
 For Envestios part I think there are a few things I would like to see in the future.